Victoria’s Secret Angel Sara Sampaio Sizzles On The Beach In An Itty-Bitty Black Bikini

 Sara Sampaio is back in a bikini on Instagram, much to the delight of her fans.

-On Wednesday, the Victoria’s Secret Angel dazzled her 7.5 million followers with an eye-popping new photo that sent temperatures soaring on her page.
+On Wednesday, the Victoria’s Secret Angel dazzled her 7.5 million followers with an eye-popping new photo.
 In the snap, the model was seen enjoying a beautiful day on the beach.
-She sat on a towel in the sand with a soft smile on her face as the golden sun spilled over her flawless figure and gorgeous, all-over glow.
+She sat on a towel in the sand, wearing a soft smile on her face as the golden sun spilled over her flawless figure and gorgeous, all-over glow.

-Of course, a day by the water called for the perfect ensemble, and Sara’s certainly didn’t disappoint.
+Of course, a day by the water called for the perfect ensemble, and Sara’s certainly did not disappoint.
 The Portuguese bombshell looked absolutely stunning in an itty-bitty bikini that did nothing but favors for her killer curves.

-Sara slayed in her tiny black two-piece that did way more showing than covering up.
+Sara slayed in her tiny black two-piece.
 The set included a triangle-style top with thin shoulder straps that showcased her toned arms.
-It boasted minuscule cups and a deep neckline that showed off an ample amount of cleavage — though nobody in the audience seemed bothered by the NSFW showing of skin.
+The top boasted minuscule cups and a deep neckline that showed off an ample amount of cleavage for a perfectly NSFW display of skin.

-On her lower half, Sara rocked a pair of matching bikini bottoms that were arguably even more risque than the top half of her look.
-The piece covered only what was necessary and featured a daringly high-cut design that highlighted the stunner’s sculpted thighs and pert derriere.
-Meanwhile, its thin, curved waistband was pulled high up on Sara’s hips, accentuating her trim waist and flat midsection.
+On her lower half, Sara rocked a pair of matching bikini bottoms that were arguably even more risque than the top.
+The piece covered only what was necessary and featured a daringly high-cut design that highlighted the stunner’s sculpted thighs and shapely hips.
+Meanwhile, the bottoms’ thin, curved waistband was pulled high up on Sara’s hips, drawing attention to her trim waist and flat midsection.

 Sara added a dainty pendant necklace and delicate stud earrings to her beach day look to give it just the right amount of bling.
-She tied her dark tresses up in a messy bun and opted to go makeup-free to allow her striking features and natural beauty to shine.
+She tied her dark tresses up in a messy bun and opted to go makeup-free in order to allow her striking features and natural beauty to shine.

 Unsurprisingly, fans went wild for the runway queen’s sizzling new Instagram upload.
 The post has earned more than 337,000 likes after 20 hours of going live to the platform — and that number still continues to grow.
 More than 1,000 notes filled the comments section of the post as well, many with compliments for Sara’s latest jaw-dropping display.